 In 2002, as part of President Clinton’s commitment to combating HIV/AIDS, he began the Clinton HIV/AIDS Initiative (CHAI), an initiative of the Clinton Foundation, to reduce the cost of HIV/AIDS medicines and tests, and to work with governments around the world to further turn the tide on the disease by building the systems needed to deliver care and treatment.
 In seven short years, under the leadership of Ira Magaziner, the Clinton HIV/AIDS Initiative made a substantial impact in the fight against HIV/AIDS: achieving breakthrough price reductions; helping millions of people stay alive with medicines purchased under CHAI agreements with manufacturers; and serving as a trusted partner to national governments, whose own efforts made possible tremendous gains in HIV/AIDS services and public health access.

 As the program matured, CHAI expanded to assist efforts to fight malaria, by lowering prices and improving access to malaria medicines.
 CHAI also worked with a number of governments on improving the underlying systems needed to deliver comprehensive health care.
-Given CHAI’s expansion and growth, in 2010 the Clinton HIV/AIDS Initiative became its own nonprofit organization, affiliated with the Clinton Foundation, and changed its name to the Clinton Health Access Initiative.
+Given CHAI’s expansion and growth, in 2010 the Clinton HIV/AIDS Initiative became its own nonprofit organization and changed its name to the Clinton Health Access Initiative.

 Does CHAI disclose its donors?